 it is more important to love art than to be able to judge it according to generally accepted criteria.

-Helping people to grow to love contemporary art is a crucial part of Erarta Museum’s mission; in keeping with it, Erarta will encourage the viewers to select their favourite artwork according to their own choices and preferences.
-Erarta Museum will curate the contestants’ exhibition (select the exhibits and stage the actual show), but will not take part in determining the winners or invite other experts from the professional community to do so.
+Helping people to grow to love contemporary art is a crucial part of Erarta Museum’s mission.
+In each year’s edition of the Prize, the viewers are encouraged to choose only one artwork out of the entire pool of works featured in the nominees’ exhibition according to their own choices and preferences.
+Erarta Museum acts as the curator of the annual nominees’ exhibition (by selecting the exhibits and staging the actual show), but neither takes part in determining the winners nor invites other experts from the professional community to do so.